iost-official/iost-docs/docs/3-smart-contract/How-to-write-a-smart-contract.md

 #### Structure of a smart contract

-A smart contract class must include `Init` functions.
+A smart contract class must include `init` functions.

-- `Init` is run when a contract is deployed.
+- `init` is run when a contract is deployed.
 It usually contains code to initialize properties of the contract.

 Apart from these functions, developers can define other functions as needed.
 Below is a template of a simple smart contract that has `transfer` functionalities.